 That's right ladies and gentlemen, a draw.
 With 1 loss 1 win and 1 draw this season and finally getting skills on both of my Wights?
 I honestly feel that Undead might be the right team for me.
 I know they will piss me off in various ways, but I'll always have fouling.
 Calrennin Maltathina the new Pro Elf Zombie will surely be throwing inch perfect long bombs once he gets used to his new skin, so thats good news.

 All in all it was a great season, 2 elves killed, an even spread of success and defeat and I am hopefully going to see some raised utility from my Wights now they are not skill-less.
 4 of my players are recruits from other teams, I'm extremely rich and really, what more could I ask?

-Last edited by Heliocentric; 18-06-2012 at 10:45 PM.I'm failing to writing a blog, specifically about playing games the wrong way
+Last edited by Heliocentric; 18-06-2012 at 10:45 PM.I am once again writing a blog, vaguely about playing games the wrong way

 19-06-2012, 12:57 AM #5302

 Hey Jarvis, I already checked with groovy about it - our div 3 has been given a bit of leeway as all four of us are having scheduling issues so no worries :)

 19-06-2012, 01:53 AM #5304

 Thinking ahead here ... if we stay in the same division once the season is complete, can we roll a new team and keep the same name/race?
 Thinking I might refresh the Longboatsmen now I have a better feel for the Norse types, although maybe sticking with it and just saving up for that second Ulf would be a better bet.